AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-06-0.md

 - When generating AEM Site pages with titles that include multiple words separated by spaces, the map title displays hyphens instead of spaces.
 (GUIDES-27903)
 - For Native PDF, an invalid metadata property name is not getting resolved and is displayed as `unresolved property name` in **document properties**.
 (GUIDES-25680)
 - Multi-line text within `codeblock` causes text overflow issues during PDF generation.
 (GUIDES-15541)
+- When adding maps to the map collection, assets other than maps (likes topics etc.) are displayed, and the translated map languages are also not properly sorted.(GUIDES-25085)

 ## Review